Placing and routing quantum LDPC codes in multilayer superconducting hardware: Superconducting Stackup

 The development of long-range, on-chip couplers is a topic of active investigation~\cite{wang2025demonstration, kumph2024demonstration, marxer2023long, xiong2025scalable,heya2025randomized}.
 There is clear evidence that high-fidelity two-qubit gates mediated by centimeters-long couplers will be possible in the near future.

-Given these and future developments, we propose a 3D superconducting chip stackup for realizing elaborate connectivity, as depicted in Fig.~\ref{fig:stackup}\textbf{b}.
+Given these and future developments, we propose a multi-chip stackup for realizing elaborate connectivity, as depicted in Fig.~\ref{fig:stackup}\textbf{b}.
 We closely follow Ref.~\cite{yost2020solid}, which proposes a qubit chip stacked onto an interposer and a superconducting multi-chip module.
 In this stackup, qubits are vertically connected to the readout and control circuitry below them.
 We suggest extending this architecture by stacking additional chips on top of the qubit chip to provide routing layers for long-range couplers.
 Each stacked chip introduces an additional routing tier comprising the two opposing signal layers, formed by the inter-chip space of the flip-chip geometry (Fig.~\ref{fig:stackup}\textbf{a}).

 Both layers in the qubit tier are available for qubits, couplers, and readout and control circuitry.
 Without loss of generality, in this work, we elect to place both qubits and couplers on the top layer of the qubit tier.
+In principle, qubits could also be added on higher routing tiers; we do not make this assumption in our work, but incorporating such qubits would be straightforward within our framework.
 Couplers that cannot be routed on the qubit tier without crossings can be vertically routed through a TSV to a higher tier and traverse to the location of their target qubit.
-Within each higher routing tier, both opposing layers can be used to route couplers.
-HAL relies on this capability to resolve crossings between couplers within the same routing tier.
-In realistic hardware, the crosstalk between two crossing lines on opposing layers can be suppressed with increasing inter-chip spacing and additional shielding methods such as enclosing the routes in metal tunnels~\cite{bu2025tantalum, kosen2024signal} and strategic placement of bump bonds.
+Importantly, within each higher routing tier, both opposing layers can be used to route couplers, and couplers can transition between these layers.
+HAL relies on this bi-layer routing capability to resolve crossings in higher routing tiers.

+In realistic hardware, the crosstalk between two crossing lines on opposing layers within one tier can be suppressed with increasing inter-chip spacing and additional shielding methods such as enclosing the routes in metal tunnels~\cite{bu2025tantalum, kosen2024signal} as well as strategic placement of bump bonds.
 The crosstalk between lines on separate sides of a chip is suppressed due to their far separation and can be mitigated using further shielding techniques, such as intermediate ground planes and via shielding.
-This multi-layer superconducting architecture improves connectivity over nearest-neighbor lattices, enabling the implementation of complex qLDPC codes.
+Overall, this multilayer superconducting architecture improves connectivity over nearest-neighbor lattices, enabling the implementation of complex qLDPC codes.